clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 user-defined files are not found, |CL| uses the distribution-provided configuration files for each package.

-If you customize any of the default package configuration files, you *must* store the customized files in the :file:`/etc/` directory.
+If you customize any of the default package configuration files, you **must** store the customized files in the :file:`/etc/` directory.
 If you edit any of the distribution-provided default files, your changes will be lost in the next system update.

-For example, to customize CRI-O configuration in your system you can run the following commands:
+For example, to customize CRI-O configuration in your system, run the following commands:

 .. code-block:: bash